First Nations tax

 This form has two charts.
 Fill out all lines of Chart 1 and Chart 2, if applicable.
 Enter "0" if any amounts on these lines are nil or do not apply to you.

-- Chart 1 – if you sell listed products from reserve locations that are under the authority of one band council (do not fill out chart 2)
+- Chart 1 – if you sell listed products from reserves that are governed by one band council or governing body (do not fill out chart 2)

-- Chart 2 – if you sell listed products from reserve locations that are under the authority of more than one band council
+- Chart 2 – if you sell listed products from reserves that are governed by more than one band council or governing body

 You must keep copies of all documents to support your net tax calculations for audit purposes.

-For line-by-line instructions, see Form GST499-1, First Nations Tax (FNT) Schedule.
+For line-by-line instructions, refer to Form GST499-1, First Nations Tax (FNT) Schedule.

 If you use a streamlined accounting method such as the quick method to calculate your net tax, contact your tax services office for more information.

-For more information on the net tax calculation, see Complete and file a return – Calculate the net tax.
+For more information on the net tax calculation, refer to Complete and file a return – Calculate the net tax (Methods for calculating your net tax).

-After you have filled out your FNT schedule, transfer each amount from column C of your FNT schedule to the appropriate line on your GST/HST return.
+After you have filled out your FNT schedule, transfer each amount from the last column of your FNT schedule to the corresponding line on your GST/HST return.
 For example, transfer line 101C from your FNT schedule to line 101 on your GST/HST return.

-The reporting period and the due date for the FNT schedule will be the same as for your GST/HST return.
+The reporting period and the due date for the FNT schedule is the same as for your GST/HST return.
 You have to file them together.

 Paying an amount due

-If you choose to make your payment at your financial institution, you still have to send the FNT schedule separately by mail.
+If you choose to make your payment at your financial institution, you still have to send the FNT schedule separately by mail to the CRA.

 If you have a GST/HST refund